 An introductory section discusses studying techniques and how to handle exam nerves.
 A section on exam techniques will assist you when answering multiple-choice questions.

-This program is in its 14th year, growing in popularity every year, mostly from exam candidates who have had it recommended to them by past students who tell them it is the BEST exam practice available.
-Our exam practice provides great learning opportunities in question feedback and a very active and responsive forum where more learning and support happens.
+In 2021 the program will be in its 17th year, growing in popularity every year, mostly from exam candidates who have had it personally recommended to them by past students telling them it is the BEST exam practice available.
+Our exam practice provides great learning opportunities with question feedback and a very active and responsive discussion forum where more learning and support happens.

 - Access Time:

-- You'll retain access to the questions and forum from the time you enroll until the IBLCE examination in April or October (the discussion forum closes 24 hours before the first IBLCE exam in New Zealand).
+- You will retain access to the questions from the time you enroll until the final IBLCE exam.

-- This program is facilitated by an experienced International Board Certified Lactation Consultant.
+- This program is facilitated by experienced International Board Certified Lactation Consultants who you can communicate with through the discussion forum and by an internal messaging system.

 PrerequisitesIf you are a first-time candidate for the IBLCE exam it is preferable that you complete your comprehensive course of study prior to using the Practice Exams.
 This will give you a clearer idea of where to focus your final studying.